DigiExam/ng-annotate-text/README.md

 # Annotation colors

-Main annotation class is `.ng-annotation`
+Main annotation class is `.ng-annotation`.
 An annotation is extended by adding a type class to `.ng-annotation`.
-Available type classes are
+Available type classes are:

 	.red - Sets background to red, color to white and border-color to red.
 	.green - Sets background to green, color to white and border-color to green.